andy97guan/academic-kickstart/content/project/Deep learning asset pricing/index.md

 summary = """

  1).
 Developed 3 different deep learning networks (FFN,RNN,GAN) by PyTorch and compared the performance of differnet models in Predictive and variation explaining ability
+ 2).
+Our GAN neural network is constructed using the idea of SDF and GMM method<br>
+ 3).
+Discovered annual out of sample Sharpe Ratio of GAN is around 2.6 and twice as high as with the simple forecasting approach FFN
  """

 # Tags: can be used for filtering projects.